SciLitLLM: How to Adapt LLMs for Scientific Literature Understanding: Experiments

-We explore the influence of each ingredient in SFT data recipes.
+We explore how fine-tuning with our synthetic instruction set, \data, impacts performance in scientific literature understanding.
 We incrementally add three datasets to the SFT training set: \II, SciRIFF, and \data.
-As shown in Table~\ref{table:ablation_data_composition}, using only the \II~ results in the lowest performance on both SciAssess (44.5\%) and SciRIFF (44.7\%).
-This indicates that fine-tuning LLMs on general instructions alone is insufficient for scientific literature understanding, likely because \II~lacks specialized contents.
+As shown in Table~\ref{table:ablation_data_composition}, using only the general purpose instruction set, \II, results in the lowest performance on both SciAssess (47.1\%) and SciRIFF (51.2\%).
+This result highlights the limitations of general-purpose instructions in addressing the nuanced demands of scientific literature tasks.
+General-purpose datasets often lack the domain-specific structure, reasoning, and terminology required for tasks like scientific fact verification or molecule generation.
+These findings emphasize the need for specialized instructions to bridge the gap between general capabilities and domain-specific expertise.

-Adding SciRIFF to \II~improves performance on SciRIFF significantly but decreases performance on SciAssess.
-This discrepancy may be due to the disjoint coverage of scientific domains between SciRIFF and SciAssess.
-Finally, including \data~along with \II~and SciRIFF boosts performance on both benchmarks, with SciAssess at 52.4\% and SciRIFF at 59.4\%.
-This demonstrates that including \data~that covers less-represented scientific domains and tasks is beneficial for enhancing model performance in scientific literature understanding.
+Adding the training set of SciRIFF to \II~improves performance on SciRIFF significantly (+5.5\%) but decreases performance on SciAssess (-0.3\%).
+This drop may be due to SciRIFF's relatively narrower focus, primarily covering biomedicine and clinical medicine, while SciAssess spans broader fields such as biology, chemistry, and material science.
+This highlights the need for a diverse instruction set that covers diverse scientific domains.
+Replacing SciRIFF with \data~in the fine-tuning process yields better performance than \II~on both benchmarks, achieving 50.2\% on SciAssess and 54.8\% on SciRIFF.
+The diverse task coverage in \data~plays a key role in this improvement.
+By incorporating synthetic instructions from underrepresented domains, \data~broadens the model’s exposure to scientific knowledge, enabling it to generalize across varied scientific disciplines.

+Finally, combining SciRIFF and \data~yields the best results, with SciAssess reaching 51.7\% and SciRIFF achieving 60.6\%.
+These gains suggest that \data~and SciRIFF complement each other, addressing the limitations of each dataset individually.
+While SciRIFF focuses on highly specific domains like biomedicine, \data~fills the gaps by covering tasks from broader and less-represented scientific areas.